matteosox/tubthumper/.github/CONTRIBUTING.md

 ### Documentation Tests

+_TL;DR: Run `test/docs.sh` to test the documentation._

 See [below](#documentation) for more info on the documentation build process.
-The test script simply builds the docs, which are configured to error out if any warnings are found.
+In addition to building the documentation, the `test/docs.sh` shell script uses Sphinx's [`doctest`](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html) builder to ensure the documented output of usage examples is accurate.

 ## Documentation